mhmdd9/posts-and-comments/README.md

 # Posts and Comments

-This is a project defined to fulfill the code Assessment requirements.
+CRUD operations on Posts, Comments and Todos Entities.

 ## Requirements to run

-- JDK 1.8
+- JDK 11+
 - Maven 3

 ## Running application locally